looker/lookerbot/README.md

 1. Click "Schedule" on a Look
 2. Set "Destination" to "Webhook"
-3. Leave "Format" set to "HTML Attachment".
+3. Leave "Format" set to default.
 The format selection is ignored.
-4. Enter the webhook URL.
+4. Enter the webhook URL of the server you set up.

   - Post to public channels `/slack/post/channel/my-channel-name`
     - (Lookerbot will need to be invited to this channel to post in it.)